supertuxkart/stk-website/wiki_untranslated/Gallery.md

 /assets/gallery/STK1.3_4.jpg,{{ labyrinth_kiki }},,SuperTuxKart 1.3: Kiki maneuvering with a Capture-The-Flag flag in Ancient Colosseum Labyrinth
 /assets/gallery/STK1.3_5.jpg,{{ alien_signal_sara }},,SuperTuxKart 1.3: An improved Sara kart driving in the battle arena Alien Signal set on a decrepit radiotelescope
 /assets/gallery/STK1.3_6.jpg,{{ lasdunas_soccer_gnu }},,SuperTuxKart 1.3: An improved GNU kart with night lights facing the camera in Las Dunas Soccer with a big soccer ball visible behind
 %}

+{%minor_title {{ screenshot_title }} (1.0)%}

+{% gallery widths=32%
+/assets/gallery/STK1.0_1.jpg,{{ ravenbridge }},,SuperTuxKart 1.0: Beastie in front of the entrance the Ravenbridge estate in Ravenbridge Mansion with the full moon visible in the background
+/assets/gallery/STK1.0_2.jpg,{{ bf_train }},,SuperTuxKart 1.0: Xue driving towards the main bridge in Black Forest with a train steaming ahead on the railtrack running next to the road
+/assets/gallery/STK1.0_3.jpg,{{ volcan_island }},,SuperTuxKart 1.0: Emule drifting in Volcan Island going towards bananas that were added for 1.0 to make the track more difficult
+%}

 <!-- Screenshots from old versions are in collapsible boxes -->